-Another pro tip: Visit midweek to avoid sitting in traffic.
-Bonus: there will be fewer people on the mountain for even better social distancing!
+Pro tip: Visit midweek to avoid sitting in traffic.
+Bonus: there will be fewer people on the mountain and even some cost savings.

 Mt.
 Hood Skibowl is the closest ski resort to Portland and has 69 day runs.
 It's also America's largest night ski area with 36 lit runs and the most lit black diamond runs in Oregon.
 Contactless ticket purchases may be made at any of their outdoor kiosks on their West side.
 Don't forget that The Hurricane Racing Ski Shop is open for you to get a fresh wax and tune up before you hit the slopes.

 Skibowl has been an iconic place to learn to ski or snowboard for more than 80 years.
 Under the direction of the former Olympian, Petr Kakes, the Olympic Ski and Snowboard School is ready to get you going on your journey.
 Online reservations are required ahead of time.

 Timberline Lodge and Ski Area has the longest ski season in North America with over 1,000 acres of terrain and is the only ski-in, ski-out lodge in Oregon.
-They are running night operations Fri-Sun into March for more socially distanced ski options and less traffic.
+After the epic snows in April, they're looking at a base depth of 170" as of 4/14.

 Since 1927 Summit provided family friendly winter recreation options.
 In addition to being the first ski area established on Mt.
 Hood, they also offer snow tubing.